 This Plan was originally effective on October 1, 2009.
-The amended and restated provisions of the Plan become effective on October 1, 2017.
-However, this restatement was made to conform the Plan to new tax laws and some provisions may be retroactively effective.
+The amended and restated provisions of the Plan become effective on November 26, 2019.

 Other Plan Information

 Valuations of the Plan assets are generally made every business day.
 Certain distributions are based on the Anniversary Date of the Plan.
 This date is the last day of the Plan Year.